miguel-rodrigo/neural_nets_from_scratch/README.md

   - activations: a list-like object of length equal to the number of layers (in other words, one less than the list above).
 Each element of this list must be a subclass of Activation class contained in the activations.py module.
 Current options are activations.ReLU, activations.Sigmoid and activations.Linear.
   - (optional) parameters: if provided, it will initialize the network with the parameters specified.
 It must be a list of dictionaries.
 Each dictionary will have a "W" and a "b" element, and they will override the random parameters on each layer.
 Needlessly to say, this list of dictionaries must have the same length as the number of layers in the model.

-Once you have the model, you can call its train() method, supplying an X and a Y matrices, containing the observations and labels.
-Observations must be organized with the column-wise.
-That is, each column is a different example, while each row is a variable of the same observation.
+Once you have the model, you can call its train() method, supplying an X and a Y matrices, which contain the observations and labels respectively.
+Observations must be organized column-wise, that is, each column is a different example, while each row is a variable of the same observation.
 In the same way, Y will have each different label in a column, and only multi-dimensional outputs will have more than one row.

-After being trained, you can make inferences calling its predict() method, and providing a new X as an argument.
+After being trained, you can make inferences calling the model's predict() method, and providing a new X as an argument.
 This new X can have more than one observation, in which case the output Y_hat will have more than one column.

+## Known issues
+Backprop is currently broken and a fix is incoming